-In our roundup of the best side hustles for 2021, we’ll include some freelance opportunities (that you may well not have considered before), but also plenty of ways to bring in some extra cash with no prior experience and (crucially) no equipment other than a laptop or smartphone*.
+Making cost-effective decisions during this time of uncertainty is something on everyone’s mind.
+In our roundup of the best online side hustles for 2023, we’ll include some freelance opportunities that you might not have considered before, as well as plenty of ways to bring in some extra money: with no experience, and no equipment other than a laptop or smartphone needed.

 When it comes to making money online, writing for the web is an obvious route to take (I mean hey, we may be a bit biased).
 But when you don’t have a lot of experience, it can make pitching for freelance work tricky, and it can become a bit of a catch-22.
 So where do you start?